System Structure & Architecture

 Items

-The actual form data is stored as form elements (»items«) that are created from the template by instantiation (for example, manually by a user creating a new form in the HybridForms Client App).
+The actual form data is stored as form elements (»items«) instantiated from the template – for example, manually by a user creating a new form in the HybridForms App.
+The form entry is assigned to the area of its form template.

 HybridForms has several administration or access levels for different types of users: